Open relationship: Types

-The term open relationship is sometimes used interchangeably with the closely related term polyamory, but the two concepts are not identical.

 The main unifying element to open relationship styles is non-exclusivity of romantic or sexual relationships.
 Another generic term for all these types of relationships is open love.

 Swinging

 Swinging is a form of open relationship in which the partners in a committed relationship engage in sexual activities with others at the same time.
 Swingers may regard the practice as a recreational or social activity that adds variety or excitement into their otherwise conventional sex lives or for curiosity.
 Swingers who engage in casual sex maintain that sex among swingers is often more frank and deliberative and therefore more honest than infidelity.
 Some couples see swinging as a healthy outlet and means to strengthen their relationship.

 Open marriage

 An open marriage, sometimes referred to as consensual non-monogamy or CNM, is a type of marriage wherein the involved parties unequivocally consent to their partners entering or engaging in romantic and/or sexual relationships with other people.